Blinken unveils $2B in new US military aid for Europe - NewsBreak

 RZESZOW, Poland — (AP) — U.S. Secretary of State Antony Blinken on Thursday announced major new military aid worth more than 2 billion dollars for Ukraine and other European countries threatened by Russia.

-Blinken said the Biden administration would provide $2 billion in long-term military assistance to Ukraine and 18 of its neighbors, including NATO members and regional security partners “most potentially at risk for future Russian aggression."
+Blinken said the Biden administration would provide $2 billion in long-term foreign military financing to Ukraine and 18 of its neighbors, including NATO members and regional security partners “most potentially at risk for future Russian aggression."

+Austin said that “the war is at another key moment,” with Ukrainian forces beginning their counteroffensive in the south of the country.
+He said that “now we’re seeing the demonstrable success of our common efforts on the battlefield.”

+“The face of the war is changing and so is the mission of this contact group,” Austin told the meeting of the Ukraine Defense Contact Group, which was attended by NATO Secretary-General Jens Stoltenberg and Ukraine’s defense minister as well as officials from allied countries.

-The contributions bring total U.S. aid to Ukraine to $15.2 billion since the administration took office.
-Officials said the new commitments were intended to show that American support for the country in the face of Russia's invasion is unwavering.
+Thursday's contributions bring total U.S. aid to Ukraine to $15.2 billion since Biden took office.
+U.S. officials said the new commitments were intended to show that American support for the country in the face of Russia's invasion is unwavering.

 The announcements came as fighting between Ukraine and Russia has intensified in recent days, with Ukrainian forces mounting a counteroffensive to retake Russian-held areas in the south and east.